 We begin our story in the Paleolithic era, long before the invention of agriculture or writing.
 For an understanding of human social organization at that time, we must look to the sciences of anthropology, archaeology and genetics.
-We argue that the militarization of human civilization may have taken place as a result of a confrontation between prosperous farming cultures of the Fertile Crescent, and invading nomadic horsemen from Northern Europe and / or the Russian Steppes.
+Elsewhere, we argue that the militarization of human civilization may have taken place as a result of a confrontation between prosperous farming cultures of the Fertile Crescent, and invading nomadic horsemen from Northern Europe and / or the Russian Steppes.
 The invading force may have been numerically insignificant, but was able to establish elite dominance in many situations, and left an unmistakable cultural, linguistic and genetic legacy.

 Our analysis does not shrink from the reality that the ruling class consists predominantly of white (“Caucasian”) males.
 History is steeped not only in patriarchy, hierarchy and war, but also in racism.
 We believe we can trace the origins of white racist dominance deep into prehistory, and show that its causes are deeply rooted in the evolutionary development of the human genetic diversity during the Paleolithic era.

-To illustrate the mechanisms of enforcement of the reverse dominance hierarchy Boehm refers to tales of the !Kung people of the Kalahari Desert.
+To illustrate the mechanisms of enforcement of the reverse dominance hierarchy, Boehm refers to tales of the !Kung people of the Kalahari Desert.
 Boehm writes:

 Say that a man has been hunting.
 He must not come home and announce like a braggart, “I have killed a big one in the bush!”
 He must first sit down in silence until I or someone else comes up to his fire and asks, “What did you see today?”
 He replies quietly, Ah, I’m no good for hunting.
 I saw nothing at all … maybe just a tiny one.”
 Then I smile to myself because I now know he has killed something big.